RodrigoHLC/fcc-real-time-multiplayer-game/README.md

 Working with sockets also meant there were a lot of "moving" parts at play when it came to sending and receiving information, but while this might seem daunting at first, I actually found it rather entertaining and very satisfying once I managed to get in "the zone": that moment in which you're able to hold in your mind all the pieces to your app, you understand how they interact with each other, and you can quickly infer where to look if you run into any problems.
 This was a great feeling and a real confidence-builder.
 While I always felt I would work well in this career path, I'm now more sure than ever that I can be a great programmer.

+NOTE: to see the most relevant code for the security, Canvas and Socket.io functionality, check out the ./server.js file and the three .mjs files in ./public

 # The game

 At face-value it's a very simple game: there's one item in the board (referred to as "Collectible"), and all players race to get it.
 The first player to reach the collectible gets 1 point.
 Whenever a collectible is collected, it disappears and a new collectible is rendered at a random position in the board.
 While there's no end to the game, there is a rank system which indicates to each player what their position is in the leaderboard (e.g:  3/6).
 This rank system is updated dinamically whenever players enter/leave the game and/or gather collectibles, and displays a different rank on each player's screen (unless some players are tied).